 Update October 2018

 The Fuse is unchanged for the 2019 model year aside from a new paint job and some component tweaks.
 We don't expect significant performance changes.
-October 2018.
+We will try to test the 2020 version when it becomes available.

 Three professional testers spent four weeks riding the new, 2018 Specialized Fuse Comp and Marin Pine Mountain 2 against our award-winning 2017 Specialized Fuse Expert 6Fattie.
 We rode these bikes as hard as we could to see if these two 2018 bikes can unseat the 2017 Fuse as the Editors Choice.